rasedul/Oracle/README.md

 ....and continue these same messages.
 # I fix this situation #
 Open terminal and type
-yum install samba [Loging must root&localhost] for to confirm about sleeping, pid:12616 then type ps aux | grep yum
+yum install samba [Login must root&localhost] for to confirm about sleeping, pid:12616 then type ps aux | grep yum